Biden in Poland: How NATO’s eastern half increasingly leads on Ukraine

 Any struggles to uphold democratic norms within their own borders, however, will ultimately limit the amount of influence Eastern members will exert in the Western Alliance, analysts say.
 The question is whether, in an effort to be seen as more credible partners, they internalize that perspective.

 “You need to lead by example, and Eastern Europe has definitely been doing that in terms of the support they give to Ukraine,” says Mathieu Droin, who served as deputy head of the strategic affairs unit of the French Ministry for Europe and Foreign Affairs, where his work focused on NATO.
+He is now a visiting fellow in the Europe, Russia, and Eurasia Program at the Center for Strategic and International Studies.

 “But they need to step up in terms of rule of law if they want to really be acknowledged as countries that can steer Europe.”